series_fill_backward()

 | series | dynamic | ✔️ | An array of numeric values. |

 | missing_value_placeholder | scalar | Specifies a placeholder for missing values.
 The default value is double(null).
-The value can be of any type that will be converted to actual element types. double(null), long(null) and int(null) have the same meaning. |
+The value can be of any type that converts to actual element types. double(null), long(null), and int(null) have the same meaning. |

 Returns